Average True Range (ATR) (TA): A volatility measurement indicator developed by Welles Wilder. True Range is defined as the largest difference of:

 At the Open: An order to buy or sell at the opening of trading at the opening price.
-This has a much better chance of being executed if the order is not filled, it is cancelled.
+This has a much better chance of being executed if the order is not filled, and it is canceled.

-Auditor’s Report: A report presented at the Annual General Meeting of the shareholders of a company, it is a mandatory part of the Annual Report.
-The company auditor is independent and is employed annual by, the reports, the shareholders.
-He examines the company’s counts, inspects records and reports on the manner in which the company’s funds have been managed.
+Auditor’s Report: A report presented at the Annual General Meeting of the shareholders of a company, is a mandatory part of the Annual Report.
+The company auditor is independent and is employed annually by the reports, and the shareholders.
+He examines the company’s counts and inspects records and reports on the manner in which the company’s funds have been managed.

-Authorised share Capital: The maximum number of shares that a company may issue, stated in the memorandum and articles of association of the company.
+Authorised Share Capital: The maximum number of shares that a company may issue, stated in the memorandum and articles of association of the company.
 A company may initially issue fewer shares.
-The authorized capital can be increased with the consent both of the shares holders and the controller of Capital Issues.
+The authorized capital can be increased with the consent of both the holders of the shares and the controller of Capital Issues.

-Average: Properly weighted and adjusted arithmetic mean of certain significant shares to represent general market behavior, or a particular class of shares.
+Average: Properly weighted and adjusted arithmetic means of certain significant shares to represent general market behavior or a particular class of shares.

 Averaging: Buying a share at different times, in different quantities, and at different prices.
 So that an advantageous average price is obtained.

 Averaging In/Averaging out: Buying or selling different prices in order to build up, or liquidate, a substantial holding over a long period.

 Average Daily Volume of Portfolio: Weighted sum of the quantity of each asset to be traded divided by that asset’s average daily traded volume.